From Violation to Validation: Managing Healthcare Infections with Confidence and Control

 • Leadership has visibility

-Turning Infractions into Organizational Strength
+Turning Infection into Organizational Strength

-Organizations that master infraction control:
+Organizations that master infection control:

 • Improve audit outcomes